davidbermudez-tsl/baseapp-reactnative/template/README.md

 Any downloaded fonts have to be moved to the `assets/fonts` directory, then run `npx react-native-asset` to link them.

 Once the fonts are linked, change the mapping in `theme/fonts` to match the fonts loaded.

+### _Splash Screen_

+React Native Splash Screen has been installed and configured to work out of the box.

+#### Android

+Replace the file `android/app/src/main/res/drawable/launch_screen.png` with your Splash Screen.

+#### iOS

+Splash Screen has to be added using xcode [https://blog.logrocket.com/splash-screen-react-native/]

+# Enable EAS Updates

+EAS and Expo are used to enable expo updates and update the code by running `yarn setup-eas-updates`.
+If everything worked, you should be able to publish updates OTA that don't require native compilation by running `eas update` command